Andu199/bit-ml-new-website/content/blog/bee-aware-of-spuriousness-mechanistic-interpretability-fine-tuning/index.md

 ---
 title: "BEE Aware of Spuriousness: Mechanistic Interpretability for Fine Tuning Foundation Models"
-description: "BEE reveals spurious correlations learned during fine tuning by analyzing classifier weight drift and embedding geometry.
-A mechanistic interpretability view of why shortcuts form, plus visual evidence from ImageNet and beyond."
+description: "In our ICLR 2026 paper “Bridging Explainability and Embeddings: BEE Aware of Spuriousness”, we introduce BEE, a diagnostic tool that surfaces spurious correlations by analyzing weight space drift and embedding geometry rather than relying only on held out validation data."
 slug: "bee-aware-of-spuriousness-mechanistic-interpretability-fine-tuning"
 date: 2026-02-25
 authors: